 General Guidelines: Sycamore Review is looking for original poetry, fiction, non-fiction and art (scroll down for our genre editors’ Aesthetic Statements).
 We accept unsolicited submissions of fiction, poetry, and non-fiction.
-Please query for art.
-Our book reviews and interviews are done in-house.
+Please query for art and book reviews.
 At this time we are not able to accept outside interviews, previously published works (except for translations) or genre pieces (conventional science fiction, romance, horror, etc.).

-Unless explicitly asked by an editor, submit no more than twice times per year.
+Unless explicitly asked by an editor, submit no more than twice per year.